 For example, a person who is 80 years old and has lived in co-op housing for 20 years qualifies with an even 100 years.

-CHF BC will recognize the members at a luncheon at the Italian Cultural Centre in Vancouver on National Seniors Day, October 1.
+CHF BC will recognize the members at a luncheon in Vancouver in October, in honour of National Seniors’ Day.

 Many older co-op members understand they should prepare for their future in case of failing health.
 This is considered advance care planning.